adtork/vWAN-Routing-Intent-with-Forced-Tunneling/README.md

 # What happens when I advertise 0/0 from OnPrem and RI injects 0/0 down Express-Route and the Spoke?

 > [!NOTE]
-> When testing propogation of the default route (0.0.0.0/0), this is assuming you are allowing default route propogation at the circuit level in the vwan hub, and also at the connetion level.
+> When testing propogation of the default route (0.0.0.0/0), this is assuming you are allowing default route propogation at the circuit level in the vwan hub is using Express-Route, and also at the connetion level.
 If either of these are turned off, the default route will not be propogated either by the circuit level, or from the secured vhub injecting the 0.0.0.0/0 route to spokes that are vnet peered to the vhub!
 > <br>
 > <br>
 Circuit Level at the vHub: